Deployment

 JWT_ADMIN_SECRET | Yes | Signs admin dashboard tokens (auto-generated) |

-SERVICE_KEY | Optional | Server-side API key for Admin SDKs |
+SERVICE_KEY | Yes | Root server-side API key used for admin bootstrap, recovery, and Admin SDKs |

 DB_POSTGRES_*_URL | Optional | PostgreSQL connection string (used by DB blocks or auth configured with provider: 'postgres'; legacy provider: 'neon' configs still work) |